HarvestRobot/ChallengeRFD/README.md

 PROJECT DOCUMENTATION

-Please, head to the Wiki here on GitHub to see more project documentation, asides the javadoc.
+Please, head to the Wiki here on GitHub to see more project documentation.

 --------------------------
 PROJECT SETUP